 From Dream to Reality

 As a child, when you were asked what you wanted to be when you grew up, what did you say?
-Are you doing or pursuing that same line of work now?
+Are you doing or pursuing that line of work now?
 Most people aren’t, but do you still want to?
-For most of us, it takes research, experience and risk to find our dream job.
-Unfortunately, we must usually endure several bad jobs, countless hours of research as well as risky work experiences to discover the dream job we have always wanted.
+For most people, it takes research, experience, and risk to find their dream job.
+Unfortunately, it’s not unusual to endure several bad jobs and risky work experiences on the way there, in addition to conducting countless hours of research.

 1. Check Out Career Websites